ColeMinersUnion/WebServer/README.md

 ## Notes and other things.
 There was a major refactoring this homework, I tried to future proof this code to make it easier to work with for the rest of the semester.
 When talking about allocating buffers at the start of the program, I created a streambuf object at the start, but it uses dynamic memory allocation so I'm not sure if it still applies.
 However, I felt that this was the best solution to keep everything working within the boost framework.

+## HW 4
+All unit tests have passed.
+(All four python files in Testing/).
+I created Extend.o specifically such that it was easy to test that it works with code.
+This code is not super thread-safe, I'm working to build in more of that threading best practices as I go through.